 The Foreign Gifts and Decorations Act permits a U.S. government official to accept transportation, subsistence, and/or lodging from a foreign government or international organization if such acceptance is appropriate and consistent with the interests of the U.S. This limited gift acceptance authority does not permit acceptance of travel expenses to or from the United States.
 Approval of this gift acceptance must be made by the Assistant Secretary – Policy, Management and Budget as in the best interest of the Department.

-Sections 2387-2390 of Title 22 (Sections 627-630 of the FAA) authorize any agency to assign, detail, or otherwise make available it employees to a foreign government or international organization.
+Sections 2387-2390 of Title 22 (Sections 627-630 of the FAA) authorize any agency to assign, detail, or otherwise make available its employees to a foreign government or international organization.
 Unlike Section 607, Private Voluntary Organizations (PVOs) are not included.
 Such details or assignments can be on a fully reimbursable basis, as in section 607, a partially reimbursable basis, or without any reimbursement.
 Agencies can use the authorities of section 627-630 in conjunction with section 607 to determine the most appropriate cost-sharing arrangement.
 Use of this authority requires a determination by USAID that the proposed detail or assignment is consistent with and in furtherance of the purposes of the FAA, i.e., that it contributes to the economic development or security of the recipient country.
 The Department of State maintains a list of recognized international organizations, and details may be subject to State Department regulations.

 Section 2392 (Section 632 of the FAA) authorizes USAID to transfer funds to any U.S. agency for the procurement of commodities or services in order to provide assistance in foreign countries.